anisengupta/traintimes/sphinx/guide.rst

 Latest departures
 *****************

-The third feature is the latest departure table which again makes use of the response objects, retrieves all the relevant information and places it in a dash table:
+The third feature is the latest departure table which again makes use of the response object, retrieves all the relevant information and places it in a dash table:

 .. image:: ../images/latest_departures.png